 The German-American system had women doing both flying rings and still rings.

 However, women’s artistic gymnasts would never compete on still rings at FIG events.
 And the flying rings had a short existence at FIG competitions for female gymnasts.

 The swinging rings weren’t part of the 1928 or 1936 Olympic Games, nor were they part of the 1934 World Championships.

 They made their first appearance at the 1938 World Championships and returned after World War II as part of the 1948 Olympic program.
 Both times, the flying rings were compulsory-only routines.

 At the 1950 World Championships, the FIG opted for a unique approach.
-The women had the choice of uneven bars (barres parallèles à hateurs différents) or flying rings (anneaux balançants) for both compulsory and optional routines.
+Women’s artistic gymnasts had the choice of uneven bars (barres parallèles à hateurs différents) or flying rings (anneaux balançants) for both compulsory and optional routines.